APLMOOC/APLMOOC/docs/course/ch2/part3.md

 <link rel="stylesheet" href="/styles/ch5part2.css">

-You might wonder, is there any additional benefit to putting data in vectors beyond just organisation?

-After you've made all your measurements, you suddenly realise that all the American temperature sensors have been giving values in Fahrenheit!
+After a couple days of logging temperatures into your large notebook, you realise you've made a catastrophic mistake!
+You wonder how you haven't noticed it before, but some of the sensors are in Fahrenheit!

 Terrible news!

-After about 2000 milliseconds of googling, you find the formula to convert them to better units:
+You nag your coworker about it until they eventually give up and tell you that the formula to convert from Fahrenheit to Celcius is

 $$Celsius = (Fahrenheit - 32) \cdot \frac{5}{9}$$

-To test it out, you try to convert the current room temperature reading of 72.1
+To try it out, you convert the current room temperature reading of 72.1

 ```apl
       (5 × 72.1 - 32) ÷ 9